Shevlev/Co-occurrence-Neural-Network/README.md

 ## Limitations

-- The number of the channels in the input and output have to equal.
+- The number of input and output channels must be the same.
-- Pay attention that spatial term is a 3D filter.
+- The spatial term is a 3D filter.
-- The size of co-occurrence matrix can be defined up to [10x10] in order to speed the network to converge.
-(From the previous experiments the input statistic doen't requires more than [7x7]).
+- The size of co-occurrence matrix can be defined up to [10x10] in order to speed the network convergence.
+(In our experience, input statistics does not require co-occurrence matrix larger than  [7x7]).

 ## Toy Example

-These folder contains the code that implement the Toy Example of using the CoL and its performances are compared to the performances of other common layers.
+This folder contains the code that implements the Toy Example of using the CoL. Its performances are compared to the performances of other common layers.